-Most developers are familiar with relational SQL databases, where tables are used for defining the structure of a dataset and where relationships are established by linking tables together.
+Most developers are familiar with relational databases, where tables are used for defining the structure of a dataset and where relationships are established by linking tables together via shared columns/data.

 By contrast, NoSQL ("not only SQL") databases such as MongoDB store data using flexible models.
 But just because a NoSQL database isn't traditional doesn't mean it can't store relational data — it stores the same data differently and, in some cases, even more efficiently.

 Because NoSQL databases were built to tackle the complex data problems of the internet era, many can handle relational data while offering more modern functionalities such as:

 Many developers, accustomed to using relational database management systems (RDBMS) for decades, may not be aware of the advantages that a NoSQL database brings to applications built for today's internet.
 The advantages of a NoSQL database include: